szymor/anarch/README.md

 # Anarch

-*suckless FPS, the best game ever made game, for the benefit of all living beings*
+*suckless FPS, the best game ever made, for the benefit of all living beings*

 ## This is going to likely be by far the best game in the universe.